This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 If the internal server error is caused by conflicts between plugins or themes installed on your site, you may be able to solve the issue by deactivating and testing your plugins and themes one-by-one until you find the culprit(s).

-To learn more about the process of testing plugins and themes for conflicts, see the tutorials below:
+To learn more about the process of testing plugins and themes for conflicts, see these tutorials:

 In addition to the above information, check out this video on how to fix the WordPress “403 Forbidden” error from the team at MyThemeShop: